rabbitmq/workloads/resiliency/resilient-spring-cloud-stream/README.md

 	      - management
 	      - cluster
 	```
-3. `application-management.yml` and `application-cluster.yml` are loaded.
-The former configures actuator management endpoints, and the latter configures SCS RabbitMQ Binder.
+2. `application-management.yml` and `application-cluster.yml` are loaded.
+The former configures Spring Boot Actuator management endpoints, and the latter configures SCS RabbitMQ Binder.
-4. Additionally, if we launch the application with this environment variable `SPRING_PROFILES_ACTIVE=toxi`,
-the file `application-toxi.yml` is loaded and overrides existing configuration.
-For instance, `toxi` overrides the
-cluster address configured by `cluster` profile.
+3. Additionally, we can override the already loaded configuration by activating another profiles.
+For instance, if we launch the application with this environment variable `SPRING_PROFILES_ACTIVE=toxi`, we are activating the `toxi` profile.
+There is a `application-toxi.yml` which is loaded and overrides the RabbitMQ address initially configured by the `cluster` profile.

 Spring Cloud Stream has 3 types of configuration:
 - Channel binding configuration agnostic of any binder.
 We configure channels in [application.yml](fire-and-forget-producer/src/main/resources/application.yml)